Try going a day without sharing a story.

 Humans have always been storytellers.
 It’s our way of connecting with each other.

 In whatever form, the core of all our communications is the primordial impulse to tell and hear stories.
 Why not use that to improve your presentations?

 As mentioned earlier, TED speakers are some of the best people to ask about storytelling tips.

 Human rights attorney and public speaker Bryan Stevenson has received the longest standing ovation ever given at a TED Talk.

 Does your brand have an interesting origin story?
-You never know, this could be engaging and entertaining, like Airbnb’s—three guys making a few bucks by letting attendees at a local conference sleep at their place.
+This could be engaging and entertaining, like Airbnb’s—three guys making a few bucks by letting attendees at a local conference sleep at their place.